Sales Process Optimization: How to Build a Scalable Revenue Engine

 • Job changes: Decision-makers move, and your CRM doesn't reflect the new buying committee

-Automated enrichment through Salesforce, HubSpot, and Dynamics integrations keeps records current without manual data entry:
+Automated enrichment through Salesforce, HubSpot, and Dynamics integrations keeps records current without manual data entry.
+Momentive cut speed-to-lead from 20 minutes to 60 seconds with ZoomInfo Operations, a direct result of automated enrichment replacing manual routing and data lookup.

 • Contact updates: New email addresses, phone numbers, and titles